adamcooke/procodile/README.md

     respawn_window: 300
     # The signal to send to terminate this process (default is TERM)
     term_signal: INT

+# You can add environment variables which should be provided to any spawned processes
+env:
+  SMTP_SERVER: smtp.myserver.com
+  SMTP_USERNAME: app-name
+  SMTP_PASSWORD: mysecurepassword
 ```

 It is recommended to create and commit a `Procfile.options` file for your application.
 If changes are needed (for example to increase or decrease a process quantity), a `Procfile.local` file can be added on a per-installation basis to change this.